Sumit68/SKBot/README.md

 # SKBot
 A simple college bot containing features about College, experiments, timetable, events as well as student attendence.
 Thus, this College bot is solution for all above demand.
+You can try it [here](http://t.me/sumit68bot)
 # Technologies
 - Programming Language: Python
 - Libraries: Python-Telegram-Bot API, Sqlite